Aleph-Alpha/pharia-engine/doc/src/skill-execution.md

 ## How do I get an Aleph Alpha API token

-For on-premise installations, contact the Adminstrator of your stack.
+For on-premise installations, contact the Administrator of your stack.
 If you are interacting with the hosted version, you can go to <https://app.aleph-alpha.com> and navigate to your profile page to create a token.